ni/monodrive-documentation/docs/scenario_editor/generation.md

 `VehicleAI_Editor/Source` folder, or as Unreal Engine 4 plugins by adding the plugins to `VehicleAI_Editor/Plugins` and modifying the `VehicleAI.uproject` file accordingly.
 Custom assets can be imported into the editor using the Unreal Engine asset import process, or by adding uassets/blueprints to `VehicleAI_Editor/Content`.
-For example, if looking to import a new vehicle model, use this tutorial:
-<a href="https://docs.google.com/document/d/1CNKV6uH6LYNShUDCY0I2ScNnKuVzvCVtPHe4Pv_Hcs0/edit?usp=sharing" target="_blank">New Vehicle Model Reduction & Import/Export to UE4</a>.

 The monoDrive Simulator uses CUDA for certain features.
 Consequently, in order to build the standalone Simulator from the Scenario Editor, the CUDA SDK must be installed